 About the School of Library and Information Science

-Mission: The mission of the master’s of library and information science program is to prepare qualified individuals for professional roles in libraries and other information environments with appropriate knowledge and skills to serve the information needs of their communities.
-Read the entire Mission, Goals and Objectives of the MLIS at Southern Miss.
+Mission Statement: The mission of the School of Library and Information Science (SLIS) is to prepare qualified individuals for professional roles in libraries, archives, and other information environments with appropriate knowledge and skills to serve the information needs of their communities.

-We are an American Library Association accredited Master of Library Science program; we are one of only 62 such programs in North America and we are one of a few entirely online ALA programs in the country.
-Our 40 graduate credit hour program does not require physical residence in Mississippi, but each course does have required real-time chat meetings.
-You may earn a masters' of library and information science with school library media licensure.
-Currently students enrolled in Southern Mississippi online programs pay in-state tuition.
-We offer courses in archives, cataloging, reference, collection development, management, research, preservation, digital libraries, as well as courses in internet resources, computer applications, systems analysis, information ethics, multicultural resources, history of the book and more!
+We are an American Library Association accredited Master of Library Science program; we are one of only about 60 such programs in North America and we are one of a few entirely online ALA programs in the country.
+Our 40 graduate credit hour program does not require physical residence in Mississippi, but each course does have required real-time sessions in virtual classrooms.
+Currently students enrolled in Southern Mississippi online programs pay in-state tuition regardless of location.
+We offer courses in archives, cataloging, reference, collection development, management, research, digital libraries, as well as courses in Internet resources, computer applications, information ethics, multicultural resources, history of the book and more!
 Read more on Accreditation.

 The ALA accredited master's degree is the professional degree in the field of library and information science; the course work prepares you for diverse opportunities in this information age.
 If you are interested in either program email firstname.lastname@example.org, or call 601-266-4228 for additional information.